-Curing system and the sulfur-accelerant ratio determine the processing characteristics and mechanical properties of vulcanizates.
-To understand the relationship between curing system/ sulfur-accelerant ratio and mechanical properties of vulcanizates, we prepared NR/SBR compounds by using different formulations under two-roll mixing mill, and examined vulcanization characteristics of the compound.
-Then, we prepared a series of NR/SBR vulcanizates via conventional vulcanization (CV), effective vulcanization (EV) and semi-effective vulcanization (SEV) respectively basing on each formulation and optimum curing time.
-We examined the mechanical properties of NR/SBR vulcanizates including tensile strength, tear strength, elongation at break, modulus, Shore A hardnessand and relative volume abrasion.
+Compared to other synthetic rubbers, natural rubber (NR) has relatively good eco-friendly properties which provides itself the great potentials in environmentally restricted areas.
+In this study, the natural rubber that applied in water purification industry was blended with styrene-butadiene rubber (SBR) to overcome its inherent shortages.
+To understand the relationship between curing system/sulfur-accelerant ratio and mechanical properties of vulcanizates, NR and SBR were physically mixed with different formulations under two-roll mixing mill, and examined vulcanization characteristics of the compound.
+Then, we prepared a series of NR/SBR vulcanizated rubbers via conventional vulcanization (CV), effective vulcanization (EV) and semi-effective vulcanization (SEV) respectively basing on each formulation and optimum curing time.
+We examined the mechanical properties of NR/SBR vulcanizates including tensile strength, tear strength, elongation at break, modulus, Shore A hardness and and relative volume abrasion.
 The results indicated that NR/SBR vulcanizates prepared in different systems differed in mechanical properties.
 Vulcanizates prepared via CV showed higher tensile and tear strength; vulcanizates prepared via EV had high modulus and hardness, and vulcanizates prepared via SEV performed high abrasion resistance.
 In the CV system, sulfur-accelerant ratio affected the mechanical properties.
 As the sulfur-accelerant ratio increased from 2.92 to 3.75, the strength of tensile and tear, elongation at break of vulcanizates increased at first then decreased, while the modulus and Shore A hardness increased (except in 300% elongation).
 The Relative volume abrasion decreased at first and then increased.
 In the EV system, sulfur-accelerant ratio also showed to affect the mechanical properties.
 As the sulfur-accelerant ratio increased from 0.2 to 0.42, the tensile strength and tear strength increased, the elongation at break decreased, and the rebound resilience and Relative volume abrasion maintained at a range.
 The strength modulus and Shore A hardness changed irregularly.
-Compared to CV and EV, in SEV system that the sulfuraccelerant ratio was 1.14, the abrasion resistance of vulcanizates was significantly improved, but the strength and hardness was improved slightly.
+Compared to CV and EV, in SEV system that the sulfur-accelerant ratio was 1.14, the abrasion resistance of vulcanizates was significantly improved, but the strength and hardness was improved slightly.
 The Relative volume abrasion reached 173mm3.
 The other mechanical properties of vulcanizates from SEV system were between the CV and EV.
 The results from our study demonstrated that both vulcanization system and sulfur-accelerant ratio can affect the mechanical properties, and the CV can provide vulcanizates better mechanical properties.
-As NR/SBR is widely applied in tire industry that requires fine dynamic mechanical properties, further study concerning the effects of vulcanization system on mechanical properties of NR/SBR and its mechanical modification are needed.
+In addition, the NR/SBR vulcanizates provided a homogeneous phase, and the vulcanizates with different curing systems were stable in water environment.